pinedrop/transcripts_apachesolr/transcripts_editor/README.md

 INSTALLATION
 ------------

-Requires: Transcripts, Transcripts Node, and Flag
+Requires: Transcripts UI, Transcripts Apachesolr, and Flag 2 or 3

 Install and enable the Transcripts Editor module as you would any other Drupal module.